bgross0/tempo1/docs/architecture-overview.md

 ## 8. Deployment Architecture

-TaskJet is deployed on Vercel with the following architecture:
+Tempo is deployed on Vercel with the following architecture:

 ```
 ┌─────────────────────────────────────────────────────────────┐